ezbc/ezbc.github.io/_posts/2015-07-08-Intercept-Tests.md

 dust-to-gas ratio.

 The DGR should be 0.5, the intercept 0.9, and the $$HI$$ width 3.
-Indeed this is what we find.
+Indeed this is what we find by using the likelihood calculation code for the three parameters.
 Below are the resulting images.

 ## HI Cube
 <img src="/images/2015-07-08/hi_cube.png" style="width:100%"/>